Koeng101/dnadesign/README.md

 DnaDesign is a Go project creating tools for automated genetic design, spanning from the lowest levels of DNA sequence manipulation to higher level functionality.

 * **Practical:** DnaDesign tooling is meant to be used by practitioners of synthetic biology.
-Let's make something actually useful!

 * **Modern:** DnaDesign is at the bleeding edge of technology.
 We are happy to adopt the newest advancements in synthetic biology, wasm, LLMs, and more to get our tools in the hands of people who need it.